awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-responseinspection.md

 ## Properties<a name="aws-properties-wafv2-webacl-responseinspection-properties"></a>

 `BodyContains`  <a name="cfn-wafv2-webacl-responseinspection-bodycontains"></a>
-Configures inspection of the response body for success and failure indicators\.
+Configures inspection of the response body\.
 AWS WAF can inspect the first 65,536 bytes \(64 KB\) of the response body\.
 *Required*: No
 *Type*: [ResponseInspectionBodyContains](aws-properties-wafv2-webacl-responseinspectionbodycontains.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Header`  <a name="cfn-wafv2-webacl-responseinspection-header"></a>
-Configures inspection of the response header for success and failure indicators\.
+Configures inspection of the response header\.
 *Required*: No
 *Type*: [ResponseInspectionHeader](aws-properties-wafv2-webacl-responseinspectionheader.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Json`  <a name="cfn-wafv2-webacl-responseinspection-json"></a>
-Configures inspection of the response JSON for success and failure indicators\.
+Configures inspection of the response JSON\.
 AWS WAF can inspect the first 65,536 bytes \(64 KB\) of the response JSON\.
 *Required*: No
 *Type*: [ResponseInspectionJson](aws-properties-wafv2-webacl-responseinspectionjson.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `StatusCode`  <a name="cfn-wafv2-webacl-responseinspection-statuscode"></a>
-Configures inspection of the response status code for success and failure indicators\.
+Configures inspection of the response status code\.
 *Required*: No
 *Type*: [ResponseInspectionStatusCode](aws-properties-wafv2-webacl-responseinspectionstatuscode.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)